ClinicalTrials.Veeva

 4. Cognitive score (MoCA) of < 21 in the "ON" state

-5. Severe depression (BDI-II score > 28 and/or IDS-C score > 36, and/or QIDS-SR score > 15 in the "ON" state)
+5. Severe depression (BDI-II score > 28 in the "ON" state)

-6. Probiotic, saccharomyces boulardii and/or antibiotic use in the past 3 months (yogurt, kefir, and other probiotic containing foods are allowed)
+6. Probiotic, Saccharomyces boulardii and/or antibiotic use in the past 3 months (yogurt, kefir, and other probiotic-containing foods are allowed)

 7. The use of natural health products that affect depression (e.g., St. John's Wort, passion flower, gaba, 5-htp, kava, bacopa, efa's)

-8. Change in schedule of concurrent psychotherapy or brain stimulation for the treatment of mood or anxiety disorders in the last 4 weeks
+8. Change in the schedule of concurrent psychotherapy or brain stimulation for the treatment of mood or anxiety disorders in the last 4 weeks

 9. Change in antidepressant or anxiolytic medication (including benzodiazepines) within the last 4 weeks